Gieneq/FamiliBudget/README.md

 ```Python
     path('api-auth/', include('rest_framework.urls')),
 ```
+### API Key Authentication
+There is [API Key DRF library](https://florimondmanca.github.io/djangorestframework-api-key/).
+API Key can be better option to storing password.
+API can be exchanged using cookie and get autdated after some time.

 ### Basic Authentication
 Simple raw user/password authentication not recommended in production.
 HTTPS is a musthave because password is sent to backend without any encryption.